-This Ballarat-based itinerary may seem jam-packed, but it is still just a snapshot – or should we say flash? – of this year's expansive program.
-Once you've hit these city highlights, you can easily spend a second weekend exploring Biennale beyond Ballarat.
+This Ballarat-based itinerary may seem jam-packed but it's still just a snapshot – or should we say flash?! – of this year's expansive program.

-For more info and tickets head to ballaratfoto.org
+For more info and tickets, head to ballaratfoto.org

-Happy Hour
+Happy hour

-Ease into the weekend with Thank God It's Foto Friday (TGIFF) – a Friday celebration of photography and community.
-Eight of Ballarat’s best bars have teamed up to welcome fotophiles with a low key happy hour between 4pm and 7pm.
+Ease into the weekend with Thank God It's Foto Friday (TGIFF) – a celebration of photography and community.
+Eight of Ballarat’s best bars have teamed up to welcome fotophiles with a low-key happy hour between 4pm and 7pm.
 Each week is hosted by a different Open Program venue: Grainery Lane (29 August), Renard (5 September), Roy Hammond (12 September), Cubby House Brewing (19 September), Ellington's Wine Bar (3 October) and Hop Temple (10 October).

 Check in for the night